Severe Thunderstorm Warning issued for Decatur by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Decatur by NWS

-Effective: 2021-08-22 17:03:00 CDT Expires: 2021-08-22 17:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Decatur The National Weather Service in Goodland has issued a * Severe Thunderstorm Warning for Northern Decatur County in northwestern Kansas Southeastern Red Willow County in southwestern Nebraska * Until 545 PM CDT. * At 503 PM CDT, a severe thunderstorm was located near Herndon, or 14 miles northwest of Oberlin, moving east at 25 mph.
-HAZARD...Half dollar size hail.
+Effective: 2021-08-22 17:13:00 CDT Expires: 2021-08-22 17:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Decatur A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 545 PM CDT FOR NORTHEASTERN DECATUR AND SOUTHEASTERN RED WILLOW COUNTIES At 513 PM CDT, a severe thunderstorm was located near Danbury, or 14 miles north of Oberlin, moving east at 25 mph.
+HAZARD...Ping pong ball size hail.
 SOURCE...Radar indicated.
-IMPACT...Damage to vehicles is expected. * Locations impacted include Danbury and Lebanon.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.25 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov
+IMPACT...People and animals outdoors will be injured.
+Expect damage to roofs, siding, windows, and vehicles.
+Locations impacted include Danbury, Lebanon and Cedar Bluffs.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov

 Comments / 0